terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/import/README.md

 # IBM Cloud solution for Power Virtual Server with VPC landing zone Import Variation

 This solution helps to install the deployable architecture ['Power Virtual Server for SAP HANA'](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) on top of a pre-existing Power Virtual Server(PowerVS) landscape.
 'Power Virtual Server for SAP HANA' automation requires a schematics workspace id for installation.
-The 'import-workspace' solution creates a schematics workspace by taking pre-existing VPC and PowerVS infrastructure resource details as inputs.
+The 'Import' solution creates a schematics workspace by taking pre-existing VPC and PowerVS infrastructure resource details as inputs.
 The ID of this schematics workspace will be the pre-requisite workspace id required by 'Power Virtual Server for SAP HANA' to create and configure the PowerVS instances for SAP on top of the existing infrastructure.

 ### Pre-requisites:
-The pre-existing infrastructure must meet the following conditions to use the 'import-workspace' solution to create a schematics workspace:
+The pre-existing infrastructure must meet the following conditions to use the 'Import' solution to create a schematics workspace:
 - **Virtual Private Cloud(VPC) side**
     - Existing VPC or VPCs with virtual servers instances, ACL/ACLs, and Security Groups.
     - Existing access host(jump server) which is an intel based virtual server instance that can access Power virtual server instances.